ncsa/Nightingale_real/docs/source/accessing/getting_acct.rst

 Getting an Account
 ##################

-To access Nightingale, your project needs to have an LDAP group on the machine, you must get an NCSA Identity (username and password), and request access from Nightingale administrators.
+To access Nightingale, your project needs to have a project group on the machine, you must get an NCSA Identity (username and password), and request access from Nightingale administrators.
 Once approved, you will be given instructions on how to be added to NCSA's HIPAA Covered Entity.
 The steps below explain this process.